nhartland/dashengine/README.md

 SQL queries rather than on the GAE instance.
 Furthermore this caching, being in-memory through TinyDB, is not preserved across instances.

+To keep memory usage down, caching is performed only at the level of BigQuery results.
+To allow for the straightforward filtering of results in the cache in the case of parametrised queries, TinyDB is used rather than Flask caching.

 ### Credentials

 Are obtained through `google.auth.default`.